RichShillingtonMSFT/azure-login/README.md

 ARMLogin - if I am working with AzureRM modules.

+This works with PowerShell Console, PowerShell ISE & VSCode.

 To set this up, create a folder and save the AzureLoginFunctions.ps1 file in it.
 Example: C:\Users\[ProfileDir]\Documents\PowerShellFuntions
 You can place other functions or scripts in this directory as well if you want them to load each time you launch PowerShell.